ivanovdimitur00/Playfair-algorithm/README.md

 <br/>

 ## Description
-Describe the purpose / goal of the project <br/>
+The purpose and goal of the project is to create a program, demonstrating a cryptography algorithm.
+The topic of the Playfair Algorithm was chosen.

-Describe the intended audiences <br/>
-Short, brief description.
+The intended audiences are the teacher and assistant in my cryptographic methods class and myself.

 ## Key features and functionalities
 * Key feature 1